jingyi1997/academic-kickstart/content/home/about.md

 # About

 Hi!
-I am Jingyi Xu, a fourth year PhD student at <a href="http://www.stonybrook.edu">Stony Brook University</a> working with Professor <a href="https://www3.cs.stonybrook.edu/~samaras/">Dimitris Samaras</a>.
+I am Jingyi Xu.
+I received my Ph.D. degree at <a href="http://www.stonybrook.edu">Stony Brook University</a>, working with Professor <a href="https://www3.cs.stonybrook.edu/~samaras/">Dimitris Samaras</a>.
 My research interets lie in the field of Computer Vision and Deep Learning, with a focus on representation learning and transfer/low-shot learning.
 For more information, please refer to my <a href="CV.pdf">Curriculum Vitae</a>.